 Rolex Deepsea D-Blue Dial Automatic Men’s Stainless Steel Oyster Watch

 Practically synonymous with luxurious watches and good taste, the Rolex name is internationally renowned for straightforward, masculine design and quality that lasts for generations.
 The Oyster watch is the very epitome of the brand’s heritage.

 Vacheron Constantin Patrimony Self-Winding Watch

-Easily crossing boundaries in this story from automatics to luxury to dress watches, this dark blue watch (then strap is Mississippi alligator) with a pink gold case is the very essence of elegance.
-It’s also set with 117 round-cut diamonds, and is part of a collection of contemporary interpretations of watches from Vacheron Constantin’s 70-year history.
-Think of it as in investment in your own family’s heritage.
+Easily crossing boundaries in this story from automatics to luxury to dress watches, this dark blue watch (the strap is Mississippi alligator) with a pink gold case is the very essence of elegance.
+It’s also set with 117 round-cut diamonds and is part of a collection of contemporary interpretations of watches from Vacheron Constantin’s 70-year history.
+Think of it as an investment in your own family’s heritage.

 Nixon 51-30 Chrono Watch

 Whether you choose this black and optic yellow combo or go for the all-gold or gunmetal finish, there is nothing shy or retiring about this quartz chronograph (somehow appropriate for a brand called Nixon?).
 The name reflects its extra-large 51-millimeter size and its 30 ATM waterproof rating.
 It’s chunky, so leans toward the casual, but we think it’s dressy enough for most occasions.

 The Movado Museum watch truly is a classic, espousing simple, elegant design that looks as great with a suit as it does with a pair of blue jeans.
 It’s called the “Museum,” because it’s included in the collections of 20 museums around the world.
 This minimal stainless steel beauty features 11 diamond markers on its face, a mesh bracelet, and a Swiss Quartz Movement.